|Home » |

 Creative WP-350 Bluetooth Wireless Headphones with Invisible Mic

-A concealed microphone lets you enjoy crystal-clear phone calls without a cumbersome boom getting in your way.
-Also, the WP-350 has ClearSpeech Engine™ technology that suppresses noise and enhances speech so you won't need to compete with background noise to be heard.
+The concealed microphone lets you enjoy crystal clear phone calls without a cumbersome boom getting in your way.
+The WP-350 is also equipped with ClearSpeech Engine™ technology that suppresses noise and enhances speech, so you won't need to compete with background noise to be heard.

 Soft leatherette ear cushions let you listen to your entertainment in extreme comfort, even during long hours of extended wear.